atik5155/DevOps-basic-Projects/README.md

-# DevOps-basic-Projects
-This Repository show's my projects and practice

 # 🌐 Host a Static Website on AWS EC2

 This is my first DevOps project where I deployed a **static website** on an **AWS EC2 instance** using **Linux + Apache Web Server**.